sonic-net/DASH/documentation/general/dash-sonic-hld.md

 	- Tagging is implemented as a bitmap in Orchagent and SAI layers
 	- A prefix can belong to multiple tags
 	- Prefixes can be added or removed from a tag at any time
+	- SAI implementation shall return a capability for the bitmap size.
+A '0' return value shall be treated as no-tag support.
 	- An example tag bitmap is as below.
 Assume tag bitmap size of 8 (a capability returned by SAI implementation).
 		-  Tag1 - 10.1.1.0/24, 20.1.1.0/24
 		-  Tag2 - 10.1.0.0/8, 20.1.1.0/24, 50.1.1.1/32